-Application Procedure for 2022 - 2023
+Application Procedure for 2024 - 2025

-To apply for a place at this school in the normal admission round, you must complete an online application form from the local authority to whom you pay Council Tax (paper forms are also available on request) by 15th January 2022.
-You should also complete the School's Supplementary Information Form (SIF) which is available from the school website or a paper form from the school office.
-Whilst this is not compulsory, the information on the SIF enables the Governing Body to assess your application fully against the School's criteria in the event of oversubscription.
-Please return the SIF (in person or by post) to the school, together with all other relevant paperwork required for your application, including the child's Baptism Certificate and a Certificate of Catholic Practice if you have one.
-If you do not complete the forms described above and return them by 15th January 2022, the Governing Body will have to consider your application using only the information on the documents supplied.
-If you don't supply a SIF your child may be placed in a lower category because of lack of information and you may not be offered a place.
-You will be advised of the outcome of your application, on or about 16th April 2022.
-This information will also be available online for those who have submitted an online application.
-Parents should accept or decline the place as soon as possible.
+To apply for a place at this school in the normal admission round, you must complete a Common Application Form available from the local authority in which you live by 15th January 2024.

+You should also complete the School's Supplementary Information Form (SIF) which is available from the school website or a paper form from the school office if you wish to apply under over subscription criteria 1-8.
+Please return the SIF (in person or by post) to the school, together with all other relevant paperwork required for your application to Mrs Nicholl, Clerk to the Admissions Committee, St Edmund's Catholic Primary School and Nursery, Nelson Road, Whitton, Middx, TW2 7BB by 15th January 2024

+You will be advised of the outcome of your application, on or around 16th April 2024, by the local authority on our behalf.

 If you are unsuccessful (unless your child was offered a place at a school you ranked higher) you will be informed of the reasons, related to the oversubscription criteria listed above and you will have right of appeal to an independent appeal panel.
-Should you wish to appeal please contact the school as soon as possible for an appeal form on which you must list your reasons for making an appeal.
-Appeals should be submitted to the school in writing by Friday 20th May 2022.